ballerina-attic/microservices-observability/README.md

 ```bash
    $ ballerina run -e b7a.observability.metrics.prometheus.port=9799 car_rental/
 ```
 Note that we are overridng the prometheus port by passing the parameter (`-e b7a.observability.metrics.prometheus.port=xxxx`) for all the services, except the travel_agency service.
-Travel agency service will publish the metrics data on the port defined in the `ballerina.conf` file (9796).
+Travel agency service will publish the metrics data on the default port defined in the `ballerina.conf` file (9796).
 This will avoid any conflicts on port being already occupied.
-- Invoke the travel agency service by sending a POST request to arrange a tour.
+- Invoke the Travel Agency service by sending a POST request to arrange a tour.

 ```bash
    curl -v -X POST -d \